A Person Providing Gunshot Wound Care by Applying a Tourniquet to Stop Bleeding on The Leg of An Injured Individual

 Therapy can be an essential part of recovery, helping survivors process their emotions and develop coping strategies.
 Support groups also offer a safe space to connect with others who have experienced gun violence and work toward healing together.

-In cases of severe or complex injuries, survivors may need a dedicated team of healthcare professionals, including doctors, surgeons, nurses, and physical therapists, to support their recovery.
+In cases of severe or complex injuries, survivors may need a dedicated team of healthcare professionals, including doctors, surgeons, military nurses, and physical therapists, to support their recovery.

 Bottom Line